 Working from Home Best Practices

-Many folks now have decided they prefer to work from home.
 Then there are those doing so for the first time — or thinking about what it would be like.
-They’ve never done it, aren’t set up for it but want to make sure it is a productive experience.
+They’ve never done it, aren’t set up for it, but want to ensure it is a productive experience.

-What if you’ve never worked from home before, or not on a full-time basis?
+What if you’ve never worked from home before or not on a full-time basis?
 It can be an unsettling and frustrating experience to start.
 But, the good news is that all it takes is the right mindset and some organization to keep you on track and your workflow producing.

-My Work at Home Journey
+My Work-at-Home Journey

 Here’s how it went…